This Keto Nut-free Bread is a dense keto sandwich bread perfect for sandwiches.

 Of course, if you tolerate nuts, almond butter, or any other nut butter like macadamia nut butter or cashew nut butter are delicious additions to a slice of toasted bread.

 After years of baking egg-free keto bread recipes, I learned a lot along the way.
 The main issue you often encounter are:

-A hole or collapse in the center – this happens if you add too much baking powder, open the oven door too often.
+- A hole or collapse in the center – this happens if you add too much baking powder, or open the oven door too often.

 I have plenty of keto bread recipes to try including sweet zucchini bread, keto naan bread, or an almond flour bread recipe if you prefer a nut flour recipe.